 Healthy teeth and gums are essential during all stages of life, including pregnancy.
 Expectant mothers must take extra precautions to maintain good oral health for themselves and their babies.
-In this blog post, Atlanta Smiles & Wellness, a family dental practice in Atlanta, offers the following oral health tips all expectant mothers should know.
+In this blog post, Atlanta Smiles & Wellness, a family dental practice in Atlanta, offers the following oral health and dental tips for expectant mothers.

 Be Vigilant of Changes in Your Mouth

 Changes in hormones during pregnancy can lead to a number of dental health issues.
 For instance, pregnant women have an increased risk of developing gum disease and as a result can experience tender, bleeding and/or inflamed gums.
 In addition, the increased levels of relaxin (a hormone responsible for the softening of fibrous connective tissues) may cause teeth to shift in the mouth.

 If you notice changes in your teeth, tongue or gums, be sure to schedule an appointment with your dentist right away.
 Early detection and treatment can resolve dental issues before they turn serious.
 If you notice your teeth shifting in your mouth, our team may recommend you wear a custom-fitted retainer while you sleep and breastfeed.

 Rinse after Morning Sickness